What If Your Private School Counselor Says, "No"?

 College applications require you to report all coursework you've taken from all institutions.
 Then, each college accepts any and all legitimate coursework it deems transferrable, regardless of any policy your private high school has against you taking outside courses.
 Finally, the college will calculate its own aggregate GPA for you.
 Meaning, you'll effectively get the GPA boost in the end, even if your GPA remains unchanged on your high school transcript.

-For example, here is a public Q&A response on the University of California website (as of February 2019):
+For example, this was a public Q&A response that was on the University of California website (as of February 2019) read: